prometheus/docs/content/docs/tutorials/alerting_based_on_metrics.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=RKXwHhQZ5RE" frameborder="0" allowfullscreen></iframe>

-Now that we have configured the Alertmanager with webhook receiver lets add the rules to the Prometheus config.
+Now that we have configured the Alertmanager with webhook receiver let's add the rules to the Prometheus config.

 > prometheus.yml